 As a result, most incidents don’t begin with systems being hacked.
 They begin with a user clicking something that looks legitimate.

-Secure Web Gateways address this shift by applying security directly to everyday web activity.
+Secure Web Gateway addresses this shift by applying security directly to everyday web activity.
 They protect users from phishing and malicious redirects, enforce consistent browsing rules across remote and on-site workers, and control access to cloud applications that often operate outside traditional IT visibility.
 SWGs also support compliance by logging activity and enforcing data access policies.

 Most importantly, Secure Web Gateways reduce dependence on network-based controls like VPNs or proxy and move protection closer to the user and device, where modern risk actually exists.

-Top Secure Web Gateway (SWG) Solutions in 2026
+Top Secure Web Gateway (SWG) Solutions: Detailed evaluation

-Below are the 8 best Secure Web Gateway solutions in 2026, evaluated on real-world use, scalability, deployment flexibility, and how well they align with modern hybrid/hybrid work environments.
+Below are the 8 best Secure Web Gateway solutions in detail, evaluated on real-world use, scalability, deployment flexibility, and how well they align with hybrid work environments.

 1. Scalefusion Veltar